ntop/n2n/doc/Building.md

 ## Hardware Features

-Some parts of the code can be compiled to benefit from available hardware acceleration.
+Some parts of the code significantly benefit from compiler optimizations (`-O3`) and platform features such as NEON, SSE and AVX.
 It needs to be decided at compile-time.
-So, if compiling for a specific platform with known features (maybe the local one), it should be specified to the compiler, for example through the `-march=sandybridge` (you name it) or just `-march=native` for local use.
+Hence if compiling for a specific platform with known features (maybe the local one), it should be specified to the compiler – for example through the `-march=sandybridge` (you name it) or just `-march=native` for local use.

 So far, the following portions of n2n's code benefit from hardware features: